neroonose/Esportsranking/README.md

 Iris - 2.55KD, 54 Kills and 95 assists
 Dakshu;) - 2.55KD, 54 Kills and 32 assists
 UncleBonus - 2.15KD, 40 kills and 13 assists.

+CHALLENGES
+- Limited access to data from the tournaments.